Kfmoi/Urbanism/README.md

- -s,--seed <arg>           Seed :: Provides a random seed if not provided -sh,--shape <arg>         Shape type :: Default is Round -so,--soil <arg>          Soil Absorption Type :: Default is Normal Files must contain .mesh at the end
+ -s,--seed <arg>           Seed :: Provides a random seed if not provided -sh,--shape <arg>         Shape type :: Default is Round -so,--soil <arg>          Soil Absorption Type :: Default is Normal -c, --cities <arg>        The number of cities :: MIN = 0 Files must contain .mesh at the end
 ```
 __Command Line Options__